SR80-app/SR80-Manuals/user-manual.md

 **Reminder:** Don't use retro-close for items that just got stuck on the cost-entry step.
 Those should use **Force-Complete** above — lands them at Complete (the normal flow's terminal-ready state) so the close looks identical to a natural completion.

-### Deleting a Job (Admin Only)

-For accidental duplicates and test data that slipped through the cracks. **This is permanent and there is no undo.** Deliberately buried at the bottom of the Shop section with friction at every step so nobody nukes a real job by muscle memory.
+### Request Deletion (Admin)

+Job deletion is now **two stages**.
+Any admin can *request* a deletion — that hides the job from every board and report but doesn't destroy anything.
+A **Super Admin** then resolves the request from the Pending Deletion queue (Restore, Purge, or Close).
+This replaces the old one-step "Delete Job" flow — same screen, new behavior.
+The full destructive purge still exists but now lives only at the back of the queue, gated on a Super Admin PIN.

 **How to get there:**

 1. Open the sidebar and tap **Admin Settings**
 2. Scroll to the **Shop** section
-3. Tap **Delete Job** (the red one with the trash icon, last in the list)
+3. Tap **Request Deletion** (the red one with the trash icon)

-**The flow — five gates before anything dies:**
+**The flow:**

 1. **Type the job number manually** in the text field (e.g. `20260518-2`).
-There's no picker and no search on purpose — typing the number yourself is the first sanity check.
+There's no picker and no search on purpose — typing the number yourself is a sanity check.
 Case-sensitive.
 2. Tap **Look Up**.
 A preview card shows the customer, company, warranty/draft/test badges, creation date, and every item on the job with its status.
 This is your "wait, is this the right one?" moment.
+3. Pick a **Reason** from the dropdown:
+   - **Duplicate** — same work order saved twice.
+   - **Customer walked out** — the customer left before any work happened.
+   - **Created in error** — wrong customer, accidental tap, typo while testing.
+   - **Merged into another job** — the work moved to another job number.
+   - **Other** — anything else.
+A free-text detail field is **required** for this option so the Super Admin reviewing the queue has context.
+Optional notes are allowed (but not required) for any of the other reasons.
-3. If the preview looks right, tap the red **Delete This Job** button.
+4. Tap the red **Request Deletion** button.
-4. A confirmation alert appears: **"Are you absolutely fucking sure?"** Two buttons: **Nope** (cancel) or **Hell yes I'm sure** (destructive).
-5. If you pick "Hell yes I'm sure," the admin PIN prompt appears.
-Enter your PIN.
+5. A confirmation alert appears: **"Move to Pending Deletion?"** Tap **Move to Pending Deletion** to continue, or Cancel to back out.
+6. Enter your **admin PIN**.

-After the PIN clears, the job is gone.
-A success alert confirms with the job number you deleted, then the form resets to empty.
+After the PIN clears, a success alert confirms the job is now in the queue.
+The form resets and the job is immediately hidden from the boards, customer history, reports, and the tech queue everywhere in the shop.
+The local cache for that job is also cleared so it stops showing up offline.

-**What gets deleted:**
+**What happens to the job:**

+- It's still in the database — nothing is destroyed at this stage.
+- `deleted_at`, the reason, the optional detail, your employee credit, and your device's name are stamped on the row.
-- The job row
+- The audit log gets a `job_deletion_requested` entry.
-- Every item on the job
-- All photos (database rows AND the actual image files in Storage)
-- All videos (the local-storage thumbnails get cleaned up too)
-- All tests, oil samples, repair history, tech assignments, and tech history
-- All notes and issue checks
-- All material lines (hoses, fittings, adapters, seals)
-- All flag history tied to the job or its items
-- Audit log entry stamping which admin pulled the trigger, with item/photo/video counts
+- A Super Admin can now **Restore** it back to the boards, **Purge** it permanently, or **Close** it (only when the total is $0).

 **When this won't work:**

-- No internet — Storage file cleanup can't run offline, so the whole action is blocked.
+- No internet — the request can't run offline.
 The error message will say so.
 - Job number doesn't exist — lookup fails with "No job found."
+- Job already requested — the server replies "Job already pending deletion."
+Open the Pending Deletion queue to resolve the existing request.
+- Reason is "Other" with no detail — the Request Deletion button stays disabled until you add a detail line.
 - Wrong PIN — same lockout behavior as any other admin action (five strikes and the device is locked out for a minute).

 **When to use vs. not use:**

 - ✅ Test data that should never have been saved (a draft you experimented with, a real job number burned during testing)
-- ✅ A duplicate work order you created by accident
+- ✅ A duplicate work order created by accident
+- ✅ A walk-out where no work happened
-- ✅ A job from years ago that's polluting reports and isn't worth preserving
+- ✅ A job that got merged into another job number
-- ❌ A real job you don't like the look of — close it instead, or use Force-Complete / Retro-Close if the workflow got skipped
+- ❌ A real job you don't like the look of — close it through the normal Complete & Pickup flow instead
-- ❌ A warranty job whose parent reference matters — deletion sets the parent reference on any child warranty jobs to null, which makes the warranty chain harder to follow later
+- ❌ A workflow that just got skipped — use Force-Complete or Retro-Close to land it in normal closed history
-- ❌ A job a customer just picked up — the customer's history record vanishes too
+- ❌ A job a customer just picked up — the request will hide it from their history while it sits in the queue

+If you change your mind, ask a Super Admin to Restore it from the queue.

+### Pending Deletion Queue (Super Admin Only)

+The Pending Deletion queue is where deletion requests go to be resolved.
+Only **Super Admins** (Bec, Jamie, Lee) see this row in the Shop section — a regular admin's Admin Settings won't show it at all.

+**How to get there:**

+1. Open the sidebar and tap **Admin Settings**
+2. Scroll to the **Shop** section
+3. Tap **Pending Deletion** (the red row with the tray icon, right below Delete Item)

+**The queue list** shows every soft-deleted job, newest first.
+Each row carries:

+- Job number and customer/company display name
+- Reason (and the detail line if there is one)
+- "by `<name> — <device>`" — the admin who requested the deletion plus the device they used
+- ET-formatted timestamp of when the request landed

+Pull down to refresh.
+If the iPad is offline, the list shows "Offline — connect to load the queue."

+**Tap a row** to open the detail screen.
+You'll see the job + reason + requester information again, the job's current **total**, and three resolution actions.

+#### Restore

+Un-deletes the job and puts it back on the boards immediately.

+1. Tap **Restore**.
+2. Enter a **Super Admin PIN**.

+The job reappears everywhere — board, customer history, reports, tech queue.
+The queue row is removed.
+An audit log `job_restored` entry is written.

+#### Purge

+The real, irreversible delete.
+Everything dies — items, photos (database rows + Storage files), videos (rows + thumbnails), tests, oil samples, repair history, tech assignments, notes, issue checks, material lines, flag history.
+The job number can never be revived.

+1. Tap the red **Purge** button.
+2. A confirmation alert reads "Purge this job?
+This is permanent.
+Items, photos, videos, notes, tests, and materials will be deleted.
+There is no undo."
+Tap **Continue to PIN** to keep going, or Cancel to back out.
+3. Enter a **Super Admin PIN**.

+After the PIN clears, the job is gone and the Storage cleanup runs (best-effort — if a few orphan photo files don't get deleted from Storage, they're harmless).
+An audit log `job_purged` entry stamps the action with item / photo / video counts.

+A regular admin's PIN won't work here even if they typed it correctly — the queue actions are Super Admin only, server-side.

+#### Close ($0 only)

+If a job total is exactly **$0**, you can close it instead of purging — that lands it in normal closed history as if it had been closed through the front counter, with the items marked as admin-retro-closed.

+1. Tap **Close ($0 only)**.
+The button is disabled with a footer explanation ("Total is not $0 ($XX.XX).
+Purge or restore instead.") when the job has any cost.
+2. Enter a **Super Admin PIN**.

+The items retro-close with no zone assignment, the job's deletion-queue fields are cleared, and the job appears in Closed Jobs as a normal $0 closure.
+Audit log: `job_deletion_closed`.
+This is the right move for jobs the customer walked out on or test jobs that have zero cost — it preserves the historical record without leaving them in limbo.

+**When to use which:**

+- **Restore** when the deletion request was wrong, the customer came back, or the job is needed for warranty / history.
+- **Purge** for true junk: test data, duplicates that were never billed, accidental jobs that have no business being in history.
+- **Close** for $0 jobs you want kept as historical records (walk-outs, training data you decided to keep visible, test jobs you want closed-out cleanly).

-The action is logged in the audit table with the admin's employee ID, the job number, and counts of what got deleted, so there's a paper trail even after the rows are gone.
+Every action is logged with the Super Admin's employee ID and the device they used.

 ### Reports